benckx/git-hours-estimator/README.md

 # How To

-Navigate to a git project and pipe the result of a `git log` command to `estimator.py`:
+Navigate to a git project and pipe the result of this `git log` command to `estimator.py`:
 ```bash
 git log --date=iso --pretty=format:'%at' | python3 estimator.py
 ```